Readless

 • Career-specific curation beats generic tech news for PM growth

-Why Product Managers Struggle with Newsletter Overload
+Why Are Product Managers Drowning in Newsletter Overload?

 "

-"The goal is not to read everything, but to read what matters most—efficiently and without stress." — Cal Newport, Author of Deep Work
+"The goal is not to read everything, but to read what matters most—efficiently and without stress." — Cal Newport, Author of Deep Work and Georgetown University Computer Science Professor

 The solution isn't to unsubscribe from everything.
 It's to be ruthlessly selective about which newsletters you actually read, and to use AI tools that condense multiple newsletters into a single daily digest.